agit-didier/sandbox/README.md

-# Repository is used for the development of source code examples, for the tool evaluations, concept understandings and idea explorations.
+# This repository is used for the development of source code examples, for the tool evaluations, concept understandings and idea explorations.

 # Filename rules